 Our Top Picks

 Whether you’re looking for a simple switch that will detect motion and turn on the lights when you have an armload of groceries, or you’re looking for a way to save money with a switch that automatically turns off lights that are not in use, we’ve got you covered.
-The following list includes some of the best smart switches on the market, organized by category.
+The following list features a selection of the top smart switches available for smart lighting, all arranged by category.